 St Augustine’s Primary School, Safer Routes to School scheme

-Update January 2024 - Proposals are currently being redesigned in light of comments received through the consultation.
-We will re-engage all consultees with new proposals in the spring.
+Update September 2024 - Previous proposals have been redesigned in light of the comments received through the consultation process.
+Please review the new proposals below.
 Thank you.

 We need your views